Field Work and Research

+When it comes to field work and research, our biology students aren't afraid to get a little dirty.
 Aja Carter has been uncovering bones for years.
 She went to Montana during her junior year of high school to work on a Triceratops skull and Tyrannosaurus rex fragments.
-Now a pre-junior Biology major with a paleobiology concentration, she finds fossils in Drexel's dig site at a marl pit in Sewell, New Jersey.
-Led by biology professor and paleontologist Dr. Kenneth Lacovara, graduate and undergraduate students use the site from spring until November.
+As a pre-junior Biology major with a paleobiology concentration, she found fossils in Drexel's dig site at a marl pit in Sewell, New Jersey.
+Graduate and undergraduate students use the site from spring until November.
 "Every Friday we get to go into the field and come out dirty, and that is the best feeling in the world," Aja says.

 Regardless of the outcome, the site provides valuable field experience to complement the lab research that students are involved with on campus and at the Academy of Natural Sciences of Drexel University.
 Aja is thrilled to be working in this era, "All the questions that my predecessors couldn't answer, we're getting close to, which is really exciting.
 We're kind of coming up on the golden age of paleontology right now.
 It's awesome."

 Bachelor's, PhD, and beyond, Aja is hoping to be able to go to Argentina or Spain — somewhere she can use her Spanish minor — to dig up dinosaurs.
 "My goal is to be six feet under — not dead — working with that stuff for the rest of my life."

 To learn more about Drexel's cutting-edge research, visit our research page.